 Section 1.6, Definitions, will also be updated by this amendment to ensure the definitions for a number of terms referred to in the amended text of Section 3.1 appropriately reflect their intended meaning and/or are consistent with the definitions in the 2020 Provincial Policy Statement.
 Existing cross references to Section 3.1 in the rest of the Official Plan will also be updated to reflect changes in numbering.

 2.0 LOCATION OF LANDS AFFECTED

-This Amendment applies to all lands located within the corporate boundary of the County of Oxford that are outside of a designated settlement.
+This Amendment applies to all lands located within the corporate boundary of the County of Oxford.

 3.0 BASIS FOR THE AMENDMENT

 3.1 SUMMARY OF CHANGES TO THE PLAN